 →Is it just knee pain, or also ankle instability?

-Many people with knee pain have an old ankle injury.
-How are they related?
-Perhaps you sprained your ankle in childhood and ignored it ever since.
-Or it might be unstable from repeated sprains.
-You may even have no sensation at your ankle, but you notice it tends to roll under when you walk on uneven ground.
+Knee pain may follow an old ankle injury.
+Did you sprain your ankle in childhood and ignore it ever since?
+Or is it unstable from repeated sprains?
+Perhaps you have no sensation, but it rolls under when you walk on uneven ground?

 →Knee sprain, a.k.a. ligament injury?

 A sprain is an injury to a ligament, the small dense tissues that help to stabilize a joint.
 Knees have many ligaments.
 Each has specific functions and directions of movement.
 When you have injured one, various muscles may tighten to limit movement and prevent further injury.

 So I work with ligaments, bones, muscles and movement.
 And your awareness of sensation in all of these.
 The purpose is to create a sense of safety, so that your body and brain can let go of tension on their own.

 A bursa is a fluid-filled sac.
 A synovial bursa protects tissues such as bone, muscle and tendons, around a joint.
 It decreases the friction of rubbing as these tissues move against each other.

 Although synovial fluid lubricates joints, a synovial bursa can sometimes become inflamed.
 The most common causes of knee bursitis are frequent kneeling, sports, or impact from a fall.

 →Osteoarthritis of the knee?